devsu/condor-auth/README.md

 #### $anonynous and $authenticated

 You can use `$authenticated` to enforce a user to be authenticated before accessing the method (without verifying any roles).
+A user is considered authenticated when the token received in the metadata is valid.

-In the same manner, you can use `$anonymous` if you want to make a resource public.
+On the other hand, you can use `$anonymous` to make a resource public.

-#### Permission and Resource:Permission
+#### Role and Resource:Role

-If it's a permission in the current application, you can just use the permission name e.g. `special`.
+If it's a role in the current application, you can just use the permission/role name e.g. `special`.
 For this to work, you must pass the `applicationName` option when creating the `Auth` instance.

-If it's a permission of another application/resource, use the resource name and the permission name. e.g. `another-app:special`.
+If it's a permission or role of another application/resource, use the resource name and the role/permission name. e.g. `another-app:special`.

-#### Custom Validation
+#### Custom Validators

-For custom validation, just pass the function (make sure to pass the actual function, not only the function name).
+If you need some specific logic to authorize/deny access, just pass the function that must perform the validation (make sure to pass the actual function, not only the function name).

 The validation function will be called with two parameters: